AndrewAubury/AndrewAubury/README.md

 # About Andrew :smile:

 Hi there!
-My name is Andrew and I am a 23-year-old software programmer from Luton, England.
-I specialize in PHP and Java, but I also have experience with C#.
+My name is Andrew and I am a 25-year-old software programmer from Luton, England.
+I specialise in PHP and Java, but I also have experience with GoLang and C#.

 I am passionate about open source projects and I enjoy contributing to them in my spare time.
 In the past, I have worked on a variety of projects, including a PHP web application and a Java command-line tool.